codepath/android_guides/Configuring-a-Parse-Server.md

 While there are many
 [alternate options to Parse](https://github.com/relatedcode/ParseAlternatives), most of them lack either the functionality, documentation, or sample code to enable quick prototyping.
 For this reason, the open source Parse version is a good option to use with minimal deployment/configuration needed.

 You can review this [Wiki](https://github.com/ParsePlatform/parse-server/wiki) to understand the current development progress of this app.
-Push notifications, for instance, are currently not implemented but appears to be supported soon.
+Push notifications, for instance, has recently been added but still has some outstanding issues to work on Android and iOS.

 ### Setting a new Parse Server